sjwhitworth/golearn/README.md

 =======

 Data are loaded in as Instances.
 You can then perform matrix like operations on them, and pass them to estimators.
-We implement the scikit-learn interface of Fit/Predict, so you can easily swap out estimators for trial and error.
+GoLearn implements the scikit-learn interface of Fit/Predict, so you can easily swap out estimators for trial and error.
+GoLearn also includes helper functions for data, like cross validation, and train and test splitting.

 ```
 // Load in a dataset, with headers.
 Header attributes will be stored.